qmlbook/qmlbook/docs/ch04-qmlstart/qmlstart.rst

     :start-after: M1>>
     :end-before: <<M1

 In this repeater example, we use some new magic.
 We define our own color property, which we use as an array of colors.
 The repeater creates a series of rectangles (16, as defined by the model).
-For each loop, he creates the rectangle as defined by the child of the repeater.
+For each loop, a rectangle is created as defined by the child of the repeater.
 In the rectangle we chose the color by using JS math functions ``Math.floor(Math.random()*3)``.
 This gives us a random number in the range from 0..2, which we use to select the color from our color array.
 As noted earlier, JavaScript is a core part of Qt Quick, as such the standard libraries are available for us.

 A repeater injects the ``index`` property into the repeater.
 It contains the current loop-index.
 (0,1,..15).
 We can use this to make our own decisions based on the index, or in our case to visualize the current index with the ``Text`` element.